mapehe/FluxLab/README.md

   kernels.

-* **ComputeEngine Verification:** The GPE acts as the reference implementation for how `ComputeEngine` modules should be tested.
+* **ComputeEngine Verification:** The GPE acts as the reference implementation for how `ComputeEngine` modules should be built and tested.
 Because the GPE has strict invariants, it allows for validation against physical laws alongside **snapshot regression testing**.
 This ensures that the engine not only conserves physical quantities but also maintains exact numerical